-Level AO3: Analysis and Evaluation Marks 5 Very good analysis/evaluation of the view that age is the most important influence on a person's identity.
+Level AO3: Analysis and Evaluation Marks 5 Very good analysis/evaluation of the view that age identities have changed over time.
 The evaluation is clear, explicit and sustained.
-9-10 4 Good analysis/evaluation of the view that age is the most important influence on a person's identity.
-The evaluation is explicit and direct but not sustained or a more descriptive account of evidence and arguments suggesting that age is not the most important influence on a person's identity.
-7-8 3 Some analysis/evaluation of the view that age is the most important influence on a person's identity.
-There is a juxtaposition of different arguments and theories which are not clearly focused on the question or a few simple points suggesting that age is not the most important influence on a person's identity.
-5-6 2 Basic analysis/evaluation of the view that age is the most important influence on a person's identity.
-There is an attempt to consider more than one side of the debate or one simple point suggesting that age is not the most important influence on a person's identity.
-3-4 1 Limited analysis/evaluation of the view that age is the most important influence on a person's identity.
+9-10 4 Good analysis/evaluation of the view that age identities have changed over time.
+The evaluation is explicit and direct but not sustained or a more descriptive account of evidence and arguments suggesting that changes in age identity have been exaggerated.
+7-8 3 Some analysis/evaluation of the view that age identities have changed over time.
+There is a juxtaposition of different arguments and theories which are not clearly focused on the question or a few simple points suggesting that changes in age identity have been exaggerated.
+5-6 2 Basic analysis/evaluation of the view that age identities have changed over time.
+There is an attempt to consider more than one side of the debate or one simple point suggesting that changes in age identity have been exaggerated.
+3-4 1 Limited analysis/evaluation of the view that age identities have changed over time.
 Any analysis or evaluation is incidental, confused or simply assertive.
 1-2 0 No analysis and evaluation worthy of credit.
 0

-Question Answer Marks 5 Evaluate the use of group interviews in sociological research.
+Question Answer Marks 5 Evaluate the view that questionnaires have limited value in sociological research because they lack validity.
 Indicative content